-The WA Government previously approved co-funding with the Company for this drilling program of up to 50% of the direct drilling costs and \$10,000 mobilisation costs, capped at a total of \$220,0003.
+The WA Government previously approved co-funding for this drilling program of up to 50% of the direct drilling costs and \$10,000 mobilisation costs, capped at a total of \$220,0003.

-Sabre's exploration model for Sherlock Bay is to target massive sulphides where the mineralised horizon projects to intersect the footwall of the Sherlock Intrusive, potentially representing the "neck" of the intrusion (see cross section, Figure 4).
+Sabre's exploration model is to target massive sulphides where the mineralised horizon projects to intersect the footwall of the Sherlock Intrusive, potentially representing the "neck" of the intrusion.
 Massive sulphides occur in this position at analogous deposits such as the Nova-Bollinger nickel sulphide deposit, also in WA (IGO Ltd, ASX:IGO).

-This exploration concept for massive sulphides to be located in this target zone is supported by the modelling of a major EM conductor4 at the projected intersection of the mineralised horizon with the base of the Sherlock gabbro/ultramafic intrusion at depth, below the disseminated nickel sulphide resources.
+This exploration concept for massive sulphides to be located in this target zone is supported by the modelling of a major EM conductor3 at the projected intersection of the mineralised horizon with the base of the Sherlock gabbro/ultramafic intrusion at depth, below the nickel sulphide resource zones.